marcelog/elixir_authorizenet/README.md

 ## Errors

-These errors are might be raised by the API calls:
+These errors might be raised by the API calls:

  * [AuthorizeNet.Error.Connection](https://github.com/marcelog/elixir_authorizenet/blob/master/lib/elixir_authorizenet/error/connection_error.ex): There was an error when trying to hit the API endpoint (like a network issue).